xarial/codestack/solidworks-api/document/selection/view-select-corresponding-feature/index.md

 * Activate drawing
 * Continue the macro.
 All corresponding features are selected in each view

+## Using the GetCorresponding method

+This approach utilizes the [IView::GetCorresponding](https://help.solidworks.com/2018/English/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.IView~GetCorresponding.html) API methdo by converting the pointer from the assembly context into the drawing view context.
+This API is only available in SOLIDWORKS 2018 or newer for an alternative approach use the [Using SelectById2 method](#using-selectbyid2-method)

 {% code-snippet { file-name: Macro.vba } %}

+## Using SelectById2 method

+This approach utilizes the [IModelDocExtension::SelectByID2](https://help.solidworks.com/2017/english/api/sldworksapi/solidworks.interop.sldworks~solidworks.interop.sldworks.imodeldocextension~selectbyid2.html) by composing the feature name to select.

+{% code-snippet { file-name: MacroSelectById.vba } %}